 If the Company is to become successful, it must expand its sales and distribution channels and its marketing and technology alliances.
-The Company has recently expanded its sales force and plans to recruit additional sales personnel.
-New sales personnel will require training and take time to achieve full productivity, and there is strong competition for qualified sales personnel in the Company's business.
 There is no assurance the Company will be able to reach agreements with additional alliance or distribution partners on a timely basis or at all, or that these partners will devote sufficient resources to advancing the Company's interests.

 The Company's strategic alliances with operating system vendors, semiconductor manufacturers and systems integrators are a key part of the Company's overall business strategy.
-The Company cannot, however, be certain that it will be successful in developing new strategic relationships or that the

-Company's strategic partners will view such relationships as significant to their own business or that they will continue their commitment to the Company in the future.
+The Company cannot, however, be certain that it will be successful in developing new strategic relationships or that the Company's strategic partners will view such relationships as significant to their own business or that they will continue their commitment to the Company in the future.
 The Company's business, results of operation, financial condition and stock price may be materially adversely affected if any strategic partner discontinues its relationship with the Company for any reason.
 Additionally, the Company relies on the voluntary efforts of its strategic partners rather than compliance with contractual obligations, and there are no minimum performance requirements.
 Therefore, the Company cannot be certain that these relationships will be successful.